okjuan/vbook/_posts/2020-01-12-ditch-books.md

 title: how to ditch books
 subsubtitle: "(Originally posted <a href='https://okjuan.medium.com/feeling-good-about-ditching-books-1c4633fd87f'>on okjuan.medium.com</a>.)"
 permalink: /ditch-books
-tags: essays books reading time-management decision-making psychology
+tags: books reading time-management decision-making psychology
 ---

 Starting a new book is exciting.